 The viable solutions depend on the length of the service disruption.

-- Extended blackouts may mean you’ll need a generator, which, if you have enough fuel, could, theoretically, keep you going indefinitely.
-A major consideration here is the output of the generator which may also have to supply other household appliances, such as a refrigerator and/or freezer.
+Extended blackouts may mean you’ll need a generator, which, if you have enough fuel, could, theoretically, keep you going indefinitely.
+A major consideration here is the output of the generator which may also have to supply other household appliances, such as a refrigerator or hot water heater.

 When the lights go out, it’s not the time to consider your options.
 Instead: